Port wine: Garrafeira

 Unusual and rare, vintage-dated Garrafeira combines the oxidative maturation of years in wood with further reductive maturation in large glass demijohns.
 It is required by the IVDP that wines spend some time in wood, usually between three and six years, followed by at least a further eight years in glass, before bottling.
 In practice, the times spent in glass are much longer.
 The style is associated with the company Niepoort, although others do exist.
 Their dark green demijohns, known as bon-bons, hold approximately 11 L each.
 Some connoisseurs describe Garrafeira as having a slight taste of bacon, the reason being that, during the second phase of maturation, certain oils may precipitate, causing a film to form across the surface of the glass.

 Confusingly, the word Garrafeira may also be found on some very old tawny labels, where the contents of the bottle are of exceptional age.

 White port

-White port is made from white grapes, such as Malvasia Fina, Donzelinho, Gouveio, Codega and Rabigato, Taylor introduced Chip Dry, a new style of white apéritif Port, in 1934.
-Made from traditional white grape varieties, it is fermented for longer than usual to give it a crisp dry finish.
+White port is made from white grapes, such as Malvasia Fina, Donzelinho, Gouveio, Codega and Rabigato, Young White ports are often labeled with varying levels of sweetness: dry, sweet, and lagrima, the last of which is extra sweet.
+Taylor introduced Chip Dry, a new style of white apéritif Port, in 1934.
+Made from traditional white grape varieties, brandy is added later during the fermentation process after a greater portion of the sugar has been converted to alcohol giving the Port its unusual dryness.
+White Colheitas have also been produced.